-GENERAL DEPARTURE (K-7th)
+GENERAL DEPARTURE (K-9th)

-• All students must be picked up no later than 15 minutes after their dismissal time.
-After that time, students will wait in the school office and parents must come inside to pick up student.

-- Prior permission must be given from a parent for a student to ride home after school with someone other than the parent(s).
-Without prior permission from the parent, a student will not be released to anyone else. - 4th 7th: Unless the student(s) are remaining after school for participation in extracurricular activities, all students must be picked up by 3:30p.m.
-After 3:30pm, students will be required to call their parents. - If an unforeseen situation arises that causes parents to be late, please contact the school.
+- All students must be picked up no later than 10 minutes after their dismissal time.
+After that time, students will wait in the school office and parents must come inside to pick up students. - Prior permission must be given from a parent for a student to ride home after school with someone other than the parent(s).
+Without prior permission from the parent, a student will not be released to anyone else. - 4th 9th: Unless the student(s) are remaining after school for participation in extracurricular activities, all students must be picked up by 3:30p.m.
+After 3:30pm, students will be required to call their parents. - If an unforeseen situation arises that causes parents to be late, please contact the school. - Habitual tardiness to pick up student will result in a parent/administration meeting and documentation in student permanent records.